sagemath/sage/src/doc/en/installation/source.rst

 platforms.
 (Note though that setting :envvar:`MAKE`, as described below, can significantly speed up the process.)
-Building Sage involves building about 100 packages, each of which has its own compilation instructions.
+Building Sage involves building many packages, each of which has its own compilation instructions.